makersacademy/airport_challenge/README.md

 # Notes
 -------
+I was really unsure on how to approach the user stories: does the plane instance has a method to land(airport) etc.
+So I decided to test and implement each story in similar way to the user's stories on the week's challenge (Boris_Bikes)

 USER STORY ONE
 we have an Airport class.
-we have an Plane class.
+we have a Plane class.
-Plane's instances:
+Airport's instances:
-- have a method to land(airport)
+- have a method to land(plane)

 USER STORY TWO
+Airport's instances
+- have a method to take_off(plane)
 Plane's instances
-- have a method to take_off(airport)
 - can give updates about their status : in_airport? -> true or false